who Command in Bash: List Logged-In Users

 • The time when the user logged in.

-• The hostname or IP address from where the user is logged in.
-To force Ips, use the --ips option.
+• The hostname or IP address the user is connected from.
+To force IP addresses instead of resolved hostnames, use the --ips option.

 If you want to print the column headings, add the -H (--heading) option: